clangd/vscode-clangd/DEVELOPING.md

 # Publish to VS Code Marketplace

-New changes to `clangd-vscode` are not released until a new version is published to the marketplace.
+New changes to `vscode-clangd` are not released until a new version is published to the marketplace.

 ## Requirements